Filibuster: Federal

-Conservative Member of Parliament Tom Lukiwski is known for his ability to stall Parliamentary Committee business by filibustering.
-One such example occurred October 26, 2006, when he spoke for almost 120 minutes to prevent the Standing Committee on Environment and Sustainable Development from studying a private member's bill to implement the Kyoto Accord.
-He also spoke for about 6 hours on February 5, 2008 and February 7, 2008 at the Standing Committee on Procedure and House Affairs meetings to block inquiry into allegations that the Conservative Party spent over the maximum allowable campaign limits during the 2006 election.
+Former Conservative Member of Parliament Tom Lukiwski was known for his ability to stall Parliamentary Committee business by filibustering.
+One such example occurred on October 26, 2006, when he spoke for almost 120 minutes to prevent the Standing Committee on Environment and Sustainable Development from studying a private member's bill to implement the Kyoto Accord.
+He also spoke for about 6 hours on February 5, 2008, and February 7, 2008, at the Standing Committee on Procedure and House Affairs meetings to block inquiry into allegations that the Conservative Party spent more than the maximum allowable campaign limits during the 2006 Canadian federal election.

 Another example of filibuster in Canada federally came in early 2014 when NDP MP and Deputy Leader David Christopherson filibustered the government's bill C-23, the Fair Elections Act at the Procedure and House Affairs Committee.
 His filibuster lasted several meetings, in the last of which he spoke for over 8 hours.
 It was done to support his own motion to hold cross-country hearings on the bill so that MPs could hear what the Canadian public thought of the bill.
-In the end, given that the Conservative government had a majority at committee, his motion was defeated and the bill passed although with some significant amendments.
+In the end, given that the Conservative government had a majority at committee, his motion was defeated and the bill passed — though with some significant amendments.

-In spring 2017 Conservative and NDP Opposition MPs united to filibuster a motion from Government House Leader Bardish Chagger arguing it was an attempt by the Liberal Government to limit the ability of opposition parties to hold the government to account.
+In the spring of 2017 Conservative and NDP Opposition MPs united to filibuster a motion from Government House Leader Bardish Chagger, arguing it was an attempt by the Liberal government to limit the ability of opposition parties to hold the government to account.
 David Christopherson was again one of the leaders in this filibuster along with Conservative Scott Reid.
-Several other opposition MPs made significant contributions to the filibuster including, Blake Richards, John Nater, and Jamie Schmale.
-The filibuster lasted from March 21 until May 2 when the Liberal Government agreed to drop the most controversial elements of their proposal.
+Several other opposition MPs made significant contributions to the filibuster, including Conservatives Blake Richards, John Nater, and Jamie Schmale.
+The filibuster lasted from March 21 until May 2, when the governing Liberals agreed to drop the most controversial elements of their proposal.